MiledKalbourji/CSCI401W/assignments/assignment4/finalDeliverable.md

 - **Example 1:** Demonstrate how users can browse product categories using a straightforward navigation bar.
 - **Example 2:** Showcase how your cybersecurity-focused feature detects and alerts users about potentially harmful links.

+(Miled)- Teachers can create a account, and then log in that account to make student list.
+With a toggle shift to indicit that the student is either in or out of the classroom.
 ### Technical Architecture Overview

 Simplify a technical concept with an example:

 - **Example:** Explain the client-server architecture by comparing it to a waiter taking orders (client) and a kitchen preparing food (server).
+  (Miled)- RESTful API waits for the waiters to come into the kitchen to prepare the food.
+Meaning the RESTful API is listening on the teacher feedback to create account and login into the account, in order to store them into the database (Mongodb)

 ### Codebase Exploration